 - Delivers a comprehensive list of online payment options

 - Follows DMCA rules appropriately

 PerfectVPN is another VPN service in the market offering SSTP protocol facility to its users.
-As a result, you can protect your digital whereabouts on your Windows devices by opting SSTP protocol accordingly.
-Likewise, you can claim for the refund after availing 7 days money back guarantee if you do not like the service.
+As a result, you can protect your digital whereabouts on your Windows devices by opting for SSTP protocol accordingly.
+Likewise, you can claim for a refund after availing 7 days money-back guarantee if you do not like the service.

 - Offers SSTP protocol to its users